 The Santa Clara County Public Health Department has provided funding to cities, including Cupertino, to support tobacco prevention strategies known to have the highest impact on reducing tobacco-related disparities and inequities.
-On November 19, 2019, the City adopted an ordinance to prohibit the sale of flavored tobacco products in Cupertino, along with other requirements described in the ordinance.
+In November 2019, and in February 2020, the City adopted an ordinance to prohibit the sale of flavored tobacco and e-cigarette/vaping products in Cupertino, along with other requirements described in the ordinance.
 Click here to view the agenda, meeting materials, and adopted ordinance.

-At their November 19, 2019 meeting, the City Council approved an ordinance that prohibits the sale of flavored tobacco products, along with other requirements listed below.
+On November 19, 2019 and February 18, 2020, the City Council approved an ordinance that prohibits the sale of flavored tobacco and e-cigarette/vaping products, along with other requirements.
 This ordinance also requires retailers in the City of Cupertino to obtain a local permit to sell tobacco products.
 The main provisions of the ordinance are listed below.

 Starting July 1, 2020:

 - Required to obtain and annually renew a tobacco retailer permit

 - Prohibited from selling flavored tobacco products, including menthol cigarettes

 - Required to check ID for those appearing under age 30